robinkarim/Production-Book/docs/ini/ini-getting-started.rst

 Interested in testing INI on your device?
 You need to complete a few steps to configure INI and to start receiving device analytics:

 * | **Register for an account on CIRRENT™ Cloud**
-  | Registration is free and you can do so via this link.
+  | Registration is free and you can do so via this link: `Infineon Online Tools and Servcies <https://osts.infineon.com/login>`_  .
 Registering automatically creates a user profile on CIRRENT™ Cloud, and gives you full access to CIRRENT™ Console.
   |

 * | **Install the CIRRENT™ Agent on your device**